lexicHQ/docs/message-construction.md

 # Message Construction

 In order to construct message, you can use `recime-bot-extention` npm package.
-The following is an example of creating a facebook quick reply response:
+The following is an example of creating a facebook button template:

 ```